hasura/hasura-discord-docs-bot/README.md

 question on the help forum, a bot could search through all of our documentation and attempt to provide a solution from what it finds.
 To do this, we can pull in the top 5 semantically similar documents to the users query, throw them at ChatGPT as if the assistant had surfaced them, then ask the assistant to provide a new message solving the query.
-If the user then continues the conversation with the bot by pinging the bots username
+If the user then continues the conversation with the bot by pinging the bots username, we will collect the entire conversational back-and-forth and feed it to ChatGPT, stripping out any previously surfaced results, and doing a new search for the 5 most relevant documents for the conversation.
+Think of it like a sliding-window over the conversation, we don't want to muddle up the bot by providing links to previously surfaced docs because then it'll bias the search to resurface those, so instead we track the conversations and the sources separately.

 In order to make this work, we need to track the state of each of these forum questions, which we will call threads.
 So we have a thread table, which has the following fields: